jisbruzzi/garden/posts/ostep.md

   - only set in privileged mode
 - free list: estructura que dice qué bloques están libres
 - es posible mover la memoria usada por cierto proceso al switchearlo aprovechando este mecanismo.

+# 16. Segmentation

+- segment: a contiguous portion of the address space of a particular length
+- logically-different segments: code, stack, and heap
+- a base and bounds pair per segment
+- top 2 bits: segment.
+Bottom bits: offset.
+- Segments can grow positive or negative
+- Protection: can current process access this segment?
+Used for code sharing. e.g. Read-Execute, Read-write.
+- Fine-grained segmentation: 100s of segments.
+Not used anymore.
+- bounds reg can grow with `sbrk`
+- external fragmentation: many small holes in memory makes growing segments hard.
+Several algorithms exist to solve this problem.
+None is perfect.

+# 17. Free Space Management

+- assumptions:
+  - Interface:
+    - free(void* ptr)
+    - void* malloc(size_t size)
+  - free list to track used space in the `heap`
+  - external fragmentation: outside the concern of the process
+  - memory cannot be relocated (compaction impossible)
+  - allocator manages contiguous region
+- Low-level mechanisms